LimorSh/SuperDuperMarket/README.md

 # SuperDuperMarket (SDM)

-* --- This project was written while I was a CS student in 2020 --- *
+*This project was written while I was a CS student in 2020*

 #### The final result is a smart super duper market (SDM) web system.